 As I lay still slick with amniotic fluid in Quiddity’s arms, listening to her repeat my name, Quandary drew away from us and said it loudly, announcing it to all Ones.
 Those in our chamber answered in unison: “Quibble!”
-My name echoed off the chamber’s walls, then echoed again, restrengthened, farther away .
-The latter was not an echo of the first echo, rather it was the singular voice of Ones in the two adjoining chambers.
-Their voices echoed more faintly, followed by a new chorus of even more distant Ones and their yet fainter echo.
-As the word faded, still passing from chamber to chamber, Quandary again lifted his voice and the Ones there with us again mimicked: “Quibble!”
+My name echoed off the walls, then echoed again, restrengthened, farther away.
+The latter was not an echo of the first echo.
+Rather, it was the singular voice of the Ones in the two adjoining chambers.
+Their voices echoed more faintly, followed by a new chorus of even more distant Ones, their yet fainter echo.
+As the word faded into distance, still passing from chamber to chamber and still resounding, Quandary again lifted his voice and the Ones there with us again mimicked: “Quibble!”
 His call went out five times in all.

 Thus, as I came into the Ones’ world, the world Within, consensus was created around me.
 You must understand that Ones live in consensus, by it, through it.
 There is only life Within, with One’s consensus.
 To be without the consensus is to be utterly Without, which is annihilation.
 You who are Numberless may know better, but so Ones believe.